nulib/meadow/README.md

 If you would like to use pgAdmin to view the database and tables, run `devstack up pgadmin` and view it in the browser at: [`http://localhost:5051/`](http://localhost:5051/)

+### Seeding the LDAP server

+The task `mix meadow.ldap.setup [seed_file ...]` will seed the LDAP database using one or more LDIF files. `mix meadow.ldap.teardown [seed_file ...]` will remove any entries referenced in the seed files.
+Seed files containing a reasonable sample of users and groups for development are available from the NUL dev team.
+A seed file for testing is included in the project and is loaded automatically as part of the `mix test` task.

 ### Run the test suite

 - Start test devstack: `devstack -t up meadow`